jdsolo/jdsolo.github.io/_pages/top.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 15 # leave blank to include all the news in the `_news` folder
 ---
-## Welcome!
-I'm Jonathon
-My research background covers time-dependent behavior of polymeric materials and composites, with a focus on the interaction of various physical and chemical phenomena.
+## Research Interests
+My research strategy is to combine experiment and theory—at multiple length and time scales—to probe and explain processing-structure-property relationships in polymeric and nanomaterials at the interface of chemistry and physics and to use those findings to develop high-performance and multifunctional materials and end-of-life recycling/reuse technology.
 As a research scientist at NIMS, I develop polymers and composites for sustainable and multifunctional structures, investigating their degradation behavior and how it relates to recycling and material design.
+My main research areas with examples of recent activity are summarized below.
+- Creation of sustainable polymers/composites for high-performance and functional applications (biomass/plastic blends, hybrid fibers, CO<sub>2<sub> utilization).
+- Development of processes for resource recovery and utilization by leveraging solvent mixtures (commodity plastics/fibers, batteries, biomass, graphite).
+- Structural control via molecular design and processing conditions to enhance functionality and recyclability in polymeric materials (crystal orientation, reversible bonding).

 ## Background
 I started out wanting to be an architect in high school and transitioning to structural engineering in undergrad...which made me realize I found the fundamental mechanical behavior of materials more interesting than the buildings and bridges that contain them.